pablodecm/phd_thesis/src/101_chapter_1.md

 electromagnetic) and the conservation of isospin and weak hypercharge.
-The SM is typically specified using the Lagrangian formalism and depends on a total of 19 parameters, which are not predicted by the theory from first principles but determined through experimental measurements.
+The SM is typically specified using the Lagrangian formalism and depends on a total of 19 parameters (not accounting for neutrino masses and mixing angles), which are not predicted by the theory from first principles but determined through experimental measurements.

 In the context of the SM, excitations of the fundamental fields